 The application portfolio will consist of:

-- A brief (up to three pages) description of the project
+- A brief description of the project (up to three pages in length)

 - Proposed term of residence